-If you move during the term, you should not only leave a forwarding address with the postal authorities but should also notify UMUC by updating your personal information through MyUMUC.
-If you are leaving Asia or Europe, you must also submit a divisional transfer request through MyUMUC.
+If you move during the session, you should not only leave a forwarding address with the postal authorities but should also notify UMUC by updating your personal information through MyUMUC.
+If you are leaving Asia or Europe, you must also submit a relocation form through MyUMUC.